-24. The petitioners claim that by denying the family members entry into the seam zone the respondents severely, unreasonably and disproportionately violate the proprietary rights of the family members and their rights for freedom of occupation and freedom of movement.
-This violation of rights is made contrary to the law, case law, the explicit statements of the respondents before this honorable court and even contrary to the rules and procedures of the respondents themselves.
+23. The petitioners argue that by denying petitioner's entry into the seam zone, and by failing to respond to his applications as well as to the letters sent to them in his matter, the respondents severely, unreasonably and disproportionately violate petitioner's right to own property, and his rights for freedom of occupation and freedom of movement.
+This violation of his rights is made contrary to the law, case law, respondents' explicit statements made before this honorable court and even contrary to the rules and procedures of the respondents themselves.